 Let me be a lazy author and just follow the questions that Tim put up there.

-Obviously when you go about to start a project, you have to decide on what you are going to use and why.
+Obviously, when you are about to start a project, you have to decide on what you are going to use and why.
 If you are looking at Silverlight, what factors into your decision?

 In our case, one of the most important targets was to move from a client-server based solution with a (very) fat client to a multi-tier solution with a web based client.
 The first choice was to go with DotNetNuke as some experience was already available; however, as you may very well know, this uses regular ASP.NET AJAX like solutions, which we found very limiting in UI perspective.
 At the time, Silverlight 2 was just about to come out of the Beta stage, and we felt we should at least take a good hard look at it.
 We needed to have technology that was relatively easy to implement and yet have enough flexibility to make for a very useful UI.